Covariant derivatives of eigenfunctions along parallel tensors over space forms and a conjecture motivated by the vertex algebraic structure: Covariant derivatives of an eigenfunction along parallel tensors

 \end{prop}

 \textit{Proof of the Proposition.} By definition,

-In case $i=2k-1$, we know from the first part of Theorem \ref{Comm-Cov} that So the difference is a sum of zeros and the conclusion follows.
+In the case $i=2k-1$, we know from the first part of Theorem \ref{Comm-Cov} that Thus, the difference is a sum of zeros and the conclusion follows.
 For all other $i=1, 2,...,2k-2$, by the second part of Theorem \ref{Comm-Cov},

 The following cases arise with respect to the arrangement of $\sigma^{-1}(i)$ and $\sigma^{-1}(i+1)$: \\ \textbf{Case 1. } $\{\sigma^{-1}(i), \sigma^{-1}(i+1)\} = \{2s-1, 2s\}$ for some $s=1, ..., k$, then since $a_{2s-1}=a_{2s}$, the curvature tensor is constantly zero.
 So (\ref{difference}) is simply zero. \\ \textbf{Case 2. } $\sigma^{-1}(i)\in \{2s-1,2s\}, \sigma^{-1}(i+1) \in \{2t-1, 2t\}$ for different $s, t\in \{1, ..., k\}$.
 Without loss of generality, assume $\sigma^{-1}(i)=2s, \sigma^{-1}(i+1)=2t$.
 Then (\ref{difference}) becomes